ChristianKohler/Homepage/content/posts/2022-07-29-ng-computed-values/index.md

 1. If I am not using observables I either use the `getter` or `pipe` approach.
 2. If I am already using observables in a component, I stay in the RxJS world with either pure RxJS or ngrx/component-store.
 3. I rarely use `ngOnChanges` to update derived state.

+Do you have another approach?
+Let me know on [Twitter](https://twitter.com/KohlerChristian)

 ## Spread the word